 27 people injured as bus falls into gorge in Himachal Pradesh

-Shimla, Nov 25 (PTI) Twenty-seven people were injured after a private bus fell into a gorge in Himachal Pradesh's Kangra district, the police said on Monday.
+(Eds: Adding details) Shimla, Nov 25 (PTI) At least 27 people were injured after a private bus fell into a gorge in Himachal Pradesh's Kangra district on Monday, officials said.

-The private bus fell into the 200-feet deep gorge in Jawali area.
-More details are awaited, they added.
+The bus belonging to Tanmay Bus Service fell into the 200-ft deep gorge near Haren crusher barrier when it was on its way to Jawali from Patti, Kangra Superintendent of Police Vimukt Ranjan said.
+"The exact number of injured persons is not yet known," Ranjan told PTI.

+However, according to a district revenue officer, 27 persons have been injured and taken to the civil hospital in Jawali.
+Some peoplpe, who are seriously injured, are being shifted to the Tanda Medical college while some others are being shifted to Pathankot in Punjab, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)